steviegt6/Blitz3D/README.md

 # Blitz3D TSS

-To build Blitz3D TSS you will need:
+***Stable.
+Easy.
+Friendly.***

+A fork of Blitz3D, with more functions, and easier to **localization**.

+This is a **fork** of [Blitz3D TSS](https://github.com/Saalvage/Blitz3D), made by [ZiYueCommentary](https://github.com/ZiYueCommentary/Blitz3D).

+## What's new

+- **UTF-8 Support**
+- **Get Domain's TXT answer**
+- **File Downloader**
+- ANSI Support(not suggest)
+- More keywords
+- Spare function name
+- *FastExt/FastText killer*
+- Custom Installer
+- ...and more! (maybe)

+### Blitz IDE

+- Optinal Backup
+- Drop to open
+- Modern toolbar icons

+## How to Build

+### Prepare

-* Visual Studio Community 2019
+- Visual Studio Community 2022
-  * Desktop development with C++
+  - Desktop development with C++
-  * C++ MFC for latest v142 build tools (x86 & x64)
+  - C++ MFC for latest v142 build tools (x86 & x64)
-  * C++ ATL for latest v142 build tools (x86 & x64)
+  - C++ ATL for latest v142 build tools (x86 & x64)
-  * ASP.NET and web development"
+  - ASP.NET and web development

-**Too lazy to build?
-Grab the prebuilt version from the Releases tab.**

-# Building
+### Steps

-1) Open blitz3d.sln in Visual Studio 2019.
+1. Open blitz3d.sln in Visual Studio 2022.

-2) Select Release or Debug config and rebuild the entire solution.
+2. Select Release or Debug config and rebuild the entire solution.

-3) All done!
-You can find output files in the _release and _release/bin dirs.
+3. All done!
+You can find output files in the `_release` and `_release/bin` dirs.
 Feel free to delete .pdb and .ilk files here.

-4) Note: Blitz3D TSS uses the dynamic version of the fmod audio lib.
-When redistributing programs built with Blitz3D TSS, you will need to also include the fmod.dll file found in the "bin" directory with your programs.
+- **Note: **Blitz3D TSS uses the dynamic version of the fmod audio lib.

+  When redistributing programs built with Blitz3D TSS, you will need to also include the `fmod.dll` file found in the `bin` directory with your programs.

   This should be placed in the same directory as your program's executable.

+## The zlib/libpng License

-**Blitz3D is released under the zlib/libpng license.**
+Blitz3D is released under the zlib/libpng license.

-**This is a fork of Blitz3D by Blitz Research.**

-# The zlib/libpng License
 ```
 Copyright (c) 2013 Blitz Research Ltd